arthurpedri/voga-vault/Code/Go/Go.md

 #### Packages shouldn't know about dependents
 - A package should never have specific knowledge about a particular application that uses it
 ## Modules
-A mule is a collection of Go packages that are released together
+A module is a collection of Go packages that are released together
 ### One module per repo (usually)
 A file named `go.mod` at the root of a project declares the module.
 It contains:
 - The module path